-We warmly welcome all parents and carers into the Academy and we would encourage parents or carers to contact school with any information, advice or queries related to the young people we work with.
+We warmly welcome all parents and carers into the Academy, and we would encourage parents or carers to contact school with any information, advice or queries related to the young people we work with.

 We will have an early discussion with the student and their parents or carers when identifying possible special educational provision.
 Together we form the partnership which holds the shared goals of providing the best opportunities for learning and supporting our young people to reach their potential.

-The Academy holds SEND Review meetings 3 times per year; Numerous dates are published on the school's website within the parents section, this allows parents flexibility to plan ahead for the academic year and automatically book a review per term on one of the dates available that is convenient to them.
+The Academy holds SEND review meetings every Thursday afternoon.
 These conversations will make sure that:

-- Everyone develops a good understanding of the student's areas of strength and difficulty - We take into account the parents' or carers' concerns and the views of the young person - Everyone understands the agreed outcomes sought for the child and what the next steps are
+- Everyone develops a good understanding of the student's areas of strength and difficulty. - We take into account the parents' or carers' concerns and the views of the young person. - Everyone understands the agreed outcomes sought for the child and what the next steps are.